Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 ##############################  OVERHAUL(WIP) ##############################
 This mod is an overhaul balanced towards exploring (no fortress building) and hardcore (very difficult but not impossible) gameplay.
 This mod is intended for players that are used with the vanilla gameplay already and want an extra challenge and many new features.
+This overhaul and server config is intended to be played being a very careful survivor, but mini mods on it may be used alone when they are split from this main mod.
 Play the game with less progress in mind, less like a RPG and more like a FPS, but still a mix of both.
 Please follow the server configs below and look for tactical hints (on in-game notes or the journal) on how to survive.
 .